 The Arnold Air Society (AAS) is a professional and service organization for Air Force ROTC cadets.
 It was chartered in 1947 at the University of Cincinnati.
-The Col. James Connally chapter at Baylor was chartered on Feb.
-1, 1950.
+The Colonel James Connally chapter at Baylor was chartered on February 1, 1950.

 You can learn more about this great organization; however, due to Privacy Act considerations, AFROTC detachments may not link to the Arnold Air Society (AAS) National Website.
 So, the organization Web page may be successfully searched on your internet search engine.

 Created in 2004, the Blue Knights serve as the Detachment 810 Drill Team.
 They perform a variety of tasks to include performing Honor Guards for the Waco community, judging Junior ROTC drill competitions, and competing in the Tulane Navy ROTC Drill Meet in New Orleans.

 The Blue Knights foster excellence in drill and standards along with encouraging camaraderie.
 Every fall, cadets have the opportunity to try out for the drill team and improve their skills in both drill and leadership.